ramazanoacar/cmpe591-hw3/README.md

 **IMPORTANT**

-Therefore, my VPG reward calculations below will have the plot and model from the "_homework3.py"s environment and my SAC will have my newly defined "my_hw3" environment.
+Therefore, I will submit the first version of VPG I made, my VPG reward calculations below will have the plot and model from the "_homework3.py"s environment and my SAC will have my newly defined "my_hw3" environment.

 You can comment out test and train function calls in the main of the files.